nes-lab/shepherd/docs/user/getting_started.rst

     mount
     # -> should show that /dev/mmcblk0p1 (SD-Card) is "/" (root-directory) usually on line 1

-If the tests are positive it is safe to use the image as is from sd-card or copy it to internal eMMC for improved performance.
+If the tests are positive it is safe to use the image as is from sd-card.
+Alternatively it is also possible to copy the OS to the internal eMMC for improved performance.
 Note that the usual eMMC flasher does not work and ``dd`` must be used instead:

 .. code-block:: bash

     sudo dd if=/dev/mmcblk0p1 of=/dev/mmcblk1p1
     # -> takes 10 - 20 min

-After the command finishes it is okay to shut down the Beaglebone.
-Either by ``sudo shutdown now`` or by pushing the button next to the network socket.
+After the command finishes shut down the Beaglebone either by ``sudo shutdown now`` or by pushing the button next to the network socket.
 Remove the sd-card and boot the system back up again.
-Repeat the tests from above and make sure that the output matches.
-Except that ``mount`` now shows mmcblk1p1 (eMMC) as root-directory.
+Repeat the tests from above and make sure that the output matches except that ``mount`` now shows mmcblk1p1 (eMMC) as root-directory.

-For password-less entry and also usage of the Beaglebone we prepared a ansible playbook.
-Make sure that you cloned the shepherd-repository and installed ansible (compare with general installation-guide above).
+For password-less entry & usage of the Beaglebone we prepared an ``ansible playbook``.
+Make sure that you cloned the shepherd-repository and installed ansible (compare with general installation-guide from previous section).

 .. code-block:: bash

     # execute in shepherd-repo on host
     ansible-playbook ./deploy/setup_pwless_ssh_for_host.yml